ten-protocol/ten-documentation/docs/introduction/developer-quickstart.md

 When a contract is deployed, the platform will call the `visibilityRules` function, and store the `VisibilityConfig`.

 For each event type, you can configure which fields can access it.
-This allows the developer to configure an event to be public even if it has EOAs, or to allow the sender of the transaction to access events emitted even if the address is not in the event.
+This allows the developer to configure an event to be public even if it has EOAs or to allow the sender of the transaction to access events emitted even if the address is not in the event.

 Notice how in the `visibilityRules` above, we configure the `DataChanged` event to be visible to the first field and the sender, and the `MilestoneReached` to be visible to everyone.